Jinger Duggar Vuolo Pregnant? New Reports Say She Conceived On Her Honeymoon

-Ever since Jinger Duggar Vuolo got married fans have been waiting to find out how soon she will get pregnant.
-The couple is obviously very much in love and since the Duggars don’t believe in birth control it is possible Jinger could end up pregnant very soon.
-She has made it clear that children is something she wants in her future, just not how soon she wants that to happen.
+Ever since Jinger Duggar Vuolo got married, fans have been waiting to find out how soon she will get pregnant.
+The couple is obviously very much in love, and since the Duggars don’t believe in birth control, it is possible Jinger could end up pregnant very soon.
+She has made it clear that children are something she wants in her future; just not how soon she wants that to happen.
 Jinger was seen wearing shorts, so maybe she has decided to prevent pregnancy in some way even though that isn’t how her family normally does things.
 Now, Hollywood Life is sharing that the rumor is that Jinger Duggar is pregnant with her first child and actually got pregnant on her big honeymoon with Jeremy.
-They had a long honeymoon in Australia among other places.
+They had a long honeymoon in Australia, among other places.

 Jinger Duggar's wedding dress was packed with meaning: https://t.co/Pj0qIUwogP pic.twitter.com/d0fz4hf2LI